Movatterモバイル変換

 The first known folding pocket can opener, advertised as being for explorers, "Explorador español", was designed by D. José Valle Armesto and manufactured in Spain in 1906.
 It also opened bottle caps and could be used as an emergency screwdriver.[45][46][47][48]

-The P-38 and P-51 were cheaper to manufacture and smaller and lighter to carry than any other self-contained can opener, often worn on adog tag chain using its small punched hole.[49]
+The P-38 and P-51 were cheaper to manufacture and smaller and lighter to carry than any other self-contained can opener, and were often strung on adog tag chain.[50]

-P-38s are no longer used for individual rations by the United States Armed Forces, as canned C-rations were replaced by soft-packMREs in the 1980s.
+These can openers were discontinued for individual rations by the United States Armed Forces when canned C-rations were replaced by soft-packMREs in the 1980s.

 Electric